SCASD Gifted Services Annual Public Notice

 - Upon written request, SCASD discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.

 - Parents have a right to file a complaint with the U.S. Department of Education concerning alleged failures by SCASD to comply with the requirements of FERPA.
 Complaints may be filed with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4605.

 Mode of Communication

 The content of this notice has been written in straight-forward, simple language.
-If a person does not understand any of this notice, he or she should ask the Director of Gifted and Learning Enrichment for an explanation.
+If a person does not understand any of this notice, he or she should ask the Director of Federal Programs and Gifted Services for an explanation.
 SCASD will arrange for an interpreter for parents with limited English proficiency.
 If a parent is deaf or blind or has no written language, the school district will arrange for communication of this notice in the mode normally used by the parent (e.g., sign language, Braille, or oral communication).